 On the other hand it must be remembered, society has become a great deal more open and liberal in the last thirty years.
 That is in some countries, places like Russia need to really get with the programme.
 As Stonewall fantastically put it, some people are gay, get over it.
 Flashback to 1977, to be overtly talking about same-sex relations and a battle with drugs and liquor takes some courage.
 Alas, his sad descent that can physically be seen in his writing style in these pages is quite unsettling.
 He yearns for a companion as he is sick of promiscuous fast food sex; his friend suggests he picks someone up to which he honestly replies,

 There’s nothing emptier, nothing more embarrassing…. each time a little bit of your heart is chipped off and thrown into a gutter.

 Mr. T.W’s Argentinian tango with Mr. Alcohol and Mr. Narcotics is revealed in the somewhat rambling and self-pitying final act of the book.
 It can be difficult to follow and at times he is like a sizzled Uncle at a wedding, he goes on and on, unpredictable, all around the park with his explanations sometimes not linked, only to then slap the reader with a treasure in his last phrase, or a gem of wit.
 He is at his most amusing when he is being catty without realising it,

 She was a voluptuous piece and he was voluptuous too, and when you say a man, a bridegroom is voluptuous; it’s not a compliment to him.

-The tale is entertaining, both comic and tragic with tragic a cast of glittering stars, including Andy Warhol, Tallulah Bankhead, Brando, Bette Davis……. on and on the list goes, just like a Tennessee anecdote.
+The tale told in Memoirs is entertaining, both comic and tragic with a cast of glittering stars, including Andy Warhol, Tallulah Bankhead, Brando, Bette Davis……. on and on the list goes, just like an anecdote from Tennessee himself.